quieoo/NFT-Fabric-IPFS/README.md

 ./000_bringDown.sh
 ./001_bringUP.sh
 ```
+we modify the ipfs source code so as the "add" api can serve the request of a file name located at ipfs's mount dir, this is because we can't find where chaincode VM mounted.
+Details can be found [here](https://github.com/quieoo/go-ipfs.git) at dev branch.
+We rebuild the ipfs and upload it to docker hub with "quieoo/docker-ipfs"

 This will clean the environment and build hyperledger fabric peers and ipfs docker daemon, deploy chaincode "FI-NFT"

 ## Start Web Server